 - 1 cup pumpkin purée

 - lemon or lime wedge (to serve)

 - Add tomatoes and pumpkin to the pot.
 Let the mixture simmer on medium for about 5 minutes.Add the fresh spinach, and stir the spinach into the tomato-pumpkin mixture.

-Set the two cod fillets on top of the tomato-pumpkin mixture, and cover the pan.
+- Set the two cod fillets on top of the tomato-pumpkin mixture, and cover the pan.
 Set a timer for 5 minutes, and allow the fish to poach in the curry.Uncover the pan.
 The fish should be opaque white and cooked through.

 - Top curry with cilantro (optional), and squeeze a little fresh lemon or lime juice over the cod right before serving.